evertheylen/evertheylen.github.io/content/post/probox-intro/index.md

 ## Probox

-I automated all the things above in a tool I call *probox* .
+I automated all the things above in a tool I call *probox*.
+[Check it out on GitHub!](https://github.com/evertheylen/probox)

 It is a single Python file without dependencies so it should be easy to install (and verify).
-I released it as [open-source software on GitHub](https://github.com/evertheylen/probox).
 It still needs some work (the default image will only work for me) but feel free to reach out to me if you are interested in it.

 90% of my usage consists of just two commands: `probox create` and `probox run`.
 Probox automatically uses the current directory and tries to match it to a project.
 But there are more commands: